meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Is information ethics culture-relative?”
+- "Is information ethics culture-relative?"
 (Brey, 2007)
-- “Culture and global networks: Hope for a global ethics?”
+- "Culture and global networks: Hope for a global ethics?"
 (Ess, 2008) or
-- “Becoming Interculturally Competent” (Bennet, 2004)
+- "Becoming Interculturally Competent" (Bennet, 2004)

 Assignments: